 Then go on to add “autism” in the strength list.
 Use the term that is most accurate in your child’s situation, or the one that you feel most comfortable with—it may not be autism; it may be autism spectrum, ASD, Aspergers, or another term that has been given.
 When adding “autism” (or another term) to the list, explain that one of the reasons he has some of his strengths is that he has an autistic style of thinking and learning, which is another thing about him that is a strength.
 Then add the same diagnostic term to the list of his challenges.
 Explain that his challenges are because autism affects other parts of life that may be more difficult.
-Here you can also refer him to the lists of challenges that were made for the other people in his life.
+Here you can also refer to him in the lists of challenges that were faced with other people in his life.
 Help him see that he’s not alone; everyone has challenges as well as strengths.

 In good company.
 You might also write a list of famous people throughout history and current prominent individuals who are thought to have had characteristics related to autism.
 You can make similar lists (strengths and challenges) for these famous people.
 For example, Einstein had difficulty making friends and he had a narrow focus of interests.
 Be careful to make it clear that most people on the autism spectrum are not famous nor are they geniuses.
 Searching the Internet will reveal many well-known personalities thought (or known) to be “Aspies”.
-More and more celebrities and people in the media are sharing their own diagnoses of autism.
+More celebrities and people in the media are sharing their own diagnoses of autism.

 Ask for help from those you trust.
 Some parents prefer that a trusted friend, family member, or therapist introduce this information, especially if the newly diagnosed person is a teenager.
 Depending on your child, it may be easier for both of you if someone else introduces the diagnosis.